killmaster/Shinjiru/README.md

 + Better support for Japanese and English titles
 + Add an icon
 + Minimize to tray / Close to tray
-+ Fix the weird menubar bug
++ <s>Fix the weird menubar bug</s>
 + Probably some other stuff I'm forgetting.

+Starred items require improvement but basic functionality should exist.

 ## Contact ##